Luismd2025/MonitoringCPU-RAM-NET/README.md

  - The # (ISSUES) # segment tab in this repository contains all the steps from 0 to the end with issues and steps during the process of this project creation, this can be used as a guide in case it is needed
  - This repository was created to accomplish the final task project of a practical training series developed for the SRE Academy.
  - The main purpose is to create an application that can create alerts and also be monitored in prometheus and grafana
+ - To send the alerts to slack is an optinal step which in this proyect will hace extra point in the final grade, but it is an optional step.